Tor Zawar

-Tor Zawar is a disputed fissure vent volcano in western Pakistan and the only recent volcano in Pakistan.
+Tor Zawar is a disputed fissure vent volcano in western Pakistan and the only volcano in Pakistan with a recent report of eruption.
 Its first, and so far only, eruption occurred in January 2010.

 Morphology

 Tor Zawar is a group of closely spaced fissure vents on a non-volcanic mountain in a tectonically active region between the Bibai and Gogai thrust faults (Global Volcanism Program), which is in the Ziarat region near the village of Wham.

 2010 eruption

-An eruption in the region on January 29, 2010 surprised volcanologists because no previous volcanic activity had ever taken place there before.
+An eruption in the region on January 29, 2010 surprised volcanologists because no previous volcanic activity had ever taken place there.
 A local scientist reported that fissures opened, then emitted gases for a little while before the eruption began.
 The eruption produced a small spatter cone and a lava flow that only travelled 8.2 metres, and caused some minor damage.
 The lava is trachybasalt and basaltic andesite.

 The eruption was preceded by a 60 km deep earthquake on 27 January.
 The calculated source depth of the lava is consistent with an origin at this depth in the asthenosphere.